simulproton/mspt/README.md

-# mspt
+# MSPT

-Automatically exported from code.google.com/p/mspt
+Code previously hosted on: code.google.com/p/mspt

 MSPT- Motion Simulator for Proton Therapy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.